Patch Upgrade Process for Avi Vantage

 patchshell command.
 A CLI example appears below.

-- One uploads the patch package to the Controller just as one would a full-release package.
+- One uploads the patch package to the Avi Controller just as one would a full-release package.

-- Wherever possible, Avi patches are designed not to interrupt active services.
+- Wherever possible, patches for Avi Vantage are designed not to interrupt active services.
 In those cases where an interruption is unavoidable, the patch package will document the details.

 - The Avi Vantage configuration is locked during patch upgrades.